digitranslab/jumpstart/docs/versioned_docs/version-2.36.0/user-authentication/sso/github.md

     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/sso/git/client-id-secret.png" alt="GitHub SSO" />
   </div>

-4. Open the ToolJet's GitHub SSO settings and enter the obtained **Client ID** and **Client Secret**.
+4. Open the JumpStart's GitHub SSO settings and enter the obtained **Client ID** and **Client Secret**.

   <div style={{textAlign: 'center'}}>
     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/sso/git/enter-creds.png" alt="GitHub SSO" />
   </div>

 5. If you are using **GitHub Enterprise** self-hosted, enter the `Host Name`.
-The host name should be a URL and should not end with `/`, for example, `https://github.tooljet.com`.
+The host name should be a URL and should not end with `/`, for example, `https://github.jumpstart.com`.
 If it is not self-hosted, you can skip this field.

-6. Finally, click on the **Save changes** button and the GitHub sign-in button will now be available in your ToolJet login screen.
+6. Finally, click on the **Save changes** button and the GitHub sign-in button will now be available in your JumpStart login screen.

 7. Obtain the Login URL from the **[General Settings](/docs/user-authentication/general-settings#login-url)** of the SSO page.